andyharless/PhillipsCurveApp/README.md

 10. Pull in data directly from sources rather than using my canned series.

-11. --Change the display so that it is clearer which parts of the scatter plot have more densely clustered points.-- DONE
+11. ~~Change the display so that it is clearer which parts of the scatter plot have more densely clustered points.~~ DONE